Updated: Dec 19, 2022

 Can Bicyclists Prevent Fatalities in Traffic Accidents?

-It looks you can, which is encouraging.
+It looks like you can, which is encouraging.
 Front crash prevention technology, which detects vehicles in front of the car and automatically applies the brakes to avoid collisions, is becoming more common in modern vehicles.
 According to the IIHS, such technology could increase the ability to recognize bikes in front of vehicles and take appropriate action in specific scenarios.

 Rear-end bicycle accidents, like rear-end car accidents, nearly never include the bicyclist who is hit from behind.
 The failure of the person driving the car that strikes the bicycle from behind to see or appropriately react to the bicyclist almost always causes such accidents.
 Without bike lanes, a cyclist has a limited chance of avoiding a collision with an inattentive car.
 A bicyclist lacks the acceleration ability to move out of the way of any motorist about to rear-end the rider, even when employing rear-view mirrors.